evilpete/flipper_toolbox/README.md

 Work in progress

-secplus v1 files can be uploaded/downloaded from the directory `/ext/subghz/` on the flipper
+secplus v1 `.sub` files can be uploaded/downloaded from the directory `/ext/subghz/` on the flipperZero

 </details>